erokhins/KotlinResolutionAlgorithm/Resolution.md

 ## Magic invoke function
 As you know from previous sections call `a.foo()` can mean several things: member call, extension call, etc.
-But in all considered cases `foo` was a function, which is not always true Sometimes, we may have property `foo` which is has type `() -> Int`.
+But in all considered cases `foo` was a function, which is not always true.
+Sometimes, we may have property `foo` which is has type `() -> Int`.
 In this case `a.foo()` is almost the same as `a.foo.invoke()`.
 But `foo` also can have type `A.() -> Int`.
 In this case this call is equal to this: `foo.invoke(a)`.